Humans-Machines/styleguide/html-css-sass/README.md

 ## Separation of Concerns

-Separate structure from presentation from behavior.
+- Strictly structure (markup) from presentation (styling) from behavior (scripting)

-Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.
+- Keep the interaction between the three to an absolute minimum
+- Choose server-side rendering above client-side rendering unless your a building a real webapp // TODO: true?

-That is, make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
+Make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.

 ## Accessibility